Immune System Supporters: Are They Real?

 - Wash your hands regularly and thoroughly.
 This means using warm water and scrubbing with soap for at least 20 seconds.

-In the next 2 posts, we will cover the most current information regarding the pattern of eating that is “Immune Boosting” and the pattern of eating that is “Immune Busting.”
+In the next 2 posts, we will cover the most current information regarding the pattern of eating that is “Immune Supporting” and the pattern of eating that is “Immune Distracting.”